-Reasons making an individual ineligible for Board membership include holding an incompatible office, certain types of State or federal employment, and conviction of an infamous crime.
+Reasons making an individual ineligible for Board membership include holding an incompatible office and certain types of State or federal employment.
 A child sex offender, as defined in State law, is ineligible for Board of Education membership.

 III.
 Constitution, Art.
 II, §1; Art.
 IV, §2(e); Art.
 VI, §13(b).